apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Bears relieve Eberflus of duties, elevate Brown**
+**Connecticut House representatives targeted with bomb threats**

-You can read more about it [here](https://www.chicagobears.com/news/bears-relieve-eberflus-of-duties-elevate-brown-interim-head-coach).
+You can read more about it [here](https://www.bbc.com/news/articles/cjw0j6y32pgo).

 ## Requirements
 - Python 3.8